2.7 Functions and Control Flow

 loop

-loop creates an infinite loop, exited by break, and it can optionally return a value:
+loop creates an infinite loop, exited by break.
+It can optionally return a value:

 fn main() {